algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x5a
 - Pops: *... stack*, {[]byte A}, {uint64 B}
 - Pushes: uint64
-- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+4, push the substring result.
+- pop a byte-array A and integer B. Extract a range of bytes from A starting at B up to but not including B+4, convert bytes as big endian and push the uint64 result.
 If B or B+4 is larger than the array length, the program fails
 - LogicSigVersion >= 5

 ## extract64bits